AnyaJajodia/bootcamp/topics/Data Analytics/R/README.md

 ### Matrices

 A matrix has rows and columns.
 Index starts from 1.
 All elements are of same type.
+Matrices can have named rows and columns.

 ``` R
 m[1]    # Row 1, Column 1